MrApplejuice/libpic170x/doc/src/mainpage.md

 - [Timer0 library](@ref timer0-guide) for coarse time-keeping
 - [Pin IO library](@ref pinio-guide) for reading from and writing to GPIO pins

+## Examples

+Example implementations showcasing the different libraries, can be found on the [examples page](@ref examples-page).

 # Building/Usage  {#mainpage-usage}

 The library can be used in two different ways: